Ethelene Crockett: Early life and education

-Ethelene Jones was born in 1914.
-She attended Jackson High School in Jackson, Michigan, and then attended Jackson Junior College (now Jackson College), where she graduated in 1934.
-She attended the University of Michigan, where she met and married George Crockett Jr. In 1942, Crockett began medical school at Howard University, when she was 28 years old, married and mother to three children.
+Ethelene Jones was born in 1914 and Jackson, Michigan graduated from Jackson High School in and then attended Jackson Junior College (now Jackson College), where she graduated in 1934.
+She attended the University of Michigan, where she met and married George Crockett Jr. In 1942, she entered Howard University College of Medicine, when she was 28 years old, married and mother to three children.
 No hospital in Detroit would accept her in a residency program because she was African American and a woman.
 Crockett completed her obstetrics/gynecology residency at Sydenham Hospital in New York, where she joined her husband, George Crockett, who was a member of the legal team defending 11 Communist Party leaders accused of teaching the overthrow of the Federal government, a violation of the Smith Act.
 The trial was in New York and became known as the Foley Square Trial.

 Medical career

 After medical school, Crockett became Michigan's first African-American woman to be board-certified in obstetrics and gynecology, and went on to practice medicine in Detroit for decades.

 In 1960, Crockett spent a month touring Europe and the Soviet Union with 16 other African-American medical doctors, on a study trip sponsored by the National Medical Association (NMA).
 The trip was led by Dr. Edward C. Mazique, the president of the NMA, with the purpose of assessing medical advances in other countries and exchanging best practices; it was also considered a goodwill mission to the Soviet Union.

-Crockett directed the Detroit Maternal Infant Care Project from 1967-1970.
+Crockett directed the Detroit Maternal Infant Care Project from 1967 to 1970.
 She also helped design the Detroit Model Neighborhood Comprehensive Health Center.

 In the 1970s, Crockett was a gynecologist at Grace and Harper Hospital in Detroit.